Arachni/arachni/README.md

        - AutoThrottle -- Dynamically adjusts HTTP throughput during the scan for maximum bandwidth utilization
        - TimeoutNotice -- Provides a notice for issues uncovered by timing attacks when the affected audited pages returned unusually high response times to begin with.</br>
             It also points out the danger of DoS attacks against pages that perform heavy-duty processing.
+       - Uniformity -- Reports inputs that are uniformly vulnerable across a number of pages hinting to the lack of a central point of input sanitization.

 ### Trainer subsystem